fidellim/Test-Project-1/README.md

 - [List Commits using GitHub API 2](https://www.pluralsight.com/guides/fetching-most-recent-commits-from-all-repos-using-the-github-api) - a guide on how to fetch a list commits of repo using octokit.
 - [Groupby using Reduce](https://sebhastian.com/javascript-group-by/) - How to group an array using reduce function.
 - [Contributor's commit/s](https://docs.github.com/en/rest/reference/repos#get-all-contributor-commit-activity) - A guide on how to check each contributor's commit/s.
+- [Learn Docker](https://youtu.be/gAkwW2tuIqE) - Learn what docker is.
+- [How to build project in Docker](https://youtu.be/3xDAU5cvi5E) - A tutorial on how to build your project in Docker.
+- [How to build project in Docker 2](https://youtu.be/xtllpDEOw4w) - Another tutorial on how to build your project in Docker.

 ## Author